 Historically, mutual fund managers and portfolio managers generally refer to their performance in a time weighted return number.
 Time weighted effectively measures performance over time.
-A month by month, week by week, day by day, measure of how the performance has been, irrespective of if there are inflows or outflows into their funds their performance.
+A month by month, week by week, day by day, measure of how the performance has been, regardless of the inflows or outflows in their portfolio.

 It’s used to compare one portfolio manager to another.
 The idea is that you don’t want to penalize a portfolio manager if a ton of money came in midway through the year, or if a ton of money moved out of their fund halfway through the year.

 It’s effectively the sum of the performance of all the days for the year.
 How much did you return in January, how much did you return in February, in March, etc., all the way to December.
 That’s effectively your number.